En De

 If you are a British passport holder visiting Chile for less than 90 days, you do not need a visa.
 Your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required.

-Proof of travel insurance is no longer required.
-However, insurance coverage for COVID-related issues is highly recommended for the duration of your stay in Chile.
+Proof of travel insurance is no longer required to enter the country.
+However, insurance coverage for viruses, such as COVID-19 or influenza, is highly recommended for the duration of your stay in Chile.

 Children and young people